 In Part 1 of our SOC 2 software blog series, we took a look at what this kind of software can and can’t do for your organization.
-It’s important to understand the limitations of automated SOC 2 software, as they are often promoted as being able to save you time and money.
+It’s important to understand the limitations of automated SOC 2 compliance software, as they are often promoted as being able to save you time and money.
 But is that really the case?

 When choosing a SOC 2 compliance software vendor, it’s important to keep a few considerations in mind, as your decision now might impact your business down the road:

 - What kind of licensing or other cost implications are required for this tool?